 Total Time 21 minutes

-This recipe for Stir-Fried Broccoli Stems is for everyone who likes to nibble on the broccoli stems while they’re cutting it up, and this a tasty and interesting side dish!
+This recipe for Stir-Fried Broccoli Stems is for everyone who likes to nibble on the broccoli stems while they’re cutting it up.
+And I love broccoli stems and they're so good in this and this interesting side dish!

 Ingredients